cgcardona/cgcardona.github.com/_posts/2013-04-01-getters-and-setters.md

 Abstraction and encapsulation are two sides of the same coin.
-Abstraction focuses on the outside fundamental characteristics which define and distinguish and object while encpasulation focuses on hiding the implementation of an object's functionality; thereby freeing the Object's methods client or consumer of the need to understand the underlying complexity.
+Abstraction focuses on the outside fundamental characteristics which define and distinguish and object while encpasulation focuses on hiding the implementation of an Object's functionality; thereby freeing the Object's method's client or consumer of the need to understand the underlying complexity.

 As far as a client is concerned an object is just a black box.
-It has methods which can retrieve and update internal data but the internal implementation of all functionality should be completely hidden.
+It has methods which can retrieve and update state values but the internal implementation of all functionality should be completely hidden.

 And this is the way we want it.
 Information hiding is one of the reasons that